JudeSamJ/Ex_7_List-View/README.md

 ## PROGRAM:
 /*
 Program to print the list of item.
-Developed by: LOKESH KUMAR A
+Developed by: Jude Sam J
-Registeration Number : 212222220019
+Registeration Number : 212222040066
 */

 ## ACTIVITY_MAIN.XML